StatCan/cae-eac/docs/en/AzurePortal.md

-### Access Azure Synapse- Internal Users
+## Access Azure Synapse- Internal Users
-It is recommanded for internal user to access the cloud service through their AVD (Azure Virtual Desktop)
+It is recommanded for internal user to access the cloud service through their [Azure Virtual Desktop](AVD.md)
 1. Make sure that you are in your cloud virtual machine to access Azure Synapse.
 See [Virtual Machines](VirtualMachines.md) for information on how to create one if needed.

 2. Inside your virtual machine, open a web browser and navigate to the [Azure Portal](https://portal.azure.com).
 Sign in with your cloud account credentials.